 Hamid H. Sheikh, Jr.

-Hamid is a senior associate in Frost Brown Todd's Real Estate Practice Group with a focus on commercial real estate and lending transactions in the multifamily, retail and health care industries.
+Hamid is a managing associate in Frost Brown Todd's Real Estate Practice Group with a focus on commercial real estate and lending transactions in the multifamily, retail and health care industries.
 Hamid is also an active member in the firm's Multifamily Housing Industry Team.

 In addition to his transactional practice, Hamid regularly represents clients in real estate and lending litigation and pre-litigation conflict resolution.

 Hamid represented two publicly traded companies in the review, negotiation and drafting of procurement and service agreements for all aspects of their business, including the purchasing of supplies and inventory and contracting for technical and non-technical services.